Quarticai/QuarticGym/README.rst

 .. _fastodeint: https://github.com/Quarticai/fastodeint.git

 The `QuarticGym`_ supplements several process control environments to the `Openai Gym`_ family, which quenches the pain of performing Deep Reinforcement Learning algorithms on them.
-Furthermore, we provided `d4rl`_-like wrappers for accompanied datasets, make Offline RL on those environments even smoother.
+Furthermore, we provided `d4rl`_-like wrappers for accompanied datasets, making Offline RL on those environments even smoother.

 Install
 -------